 What To Do Before Fermenting At Home

-Maybe you’ve wanted to ferment, but think,
+Maybe you’ve wanted to start fermenting at home, but you think,

 “This seems risky.
 There are so many things that could go wrong.
 Why should I make fermented food, rather than just buying it at the store?”